Top Questions

 A family affair

-The Post bought the Washington Times-Herald in 1954 and closed its former archconservative rival, acquiring in the process such circulation-building assets as rights to Drew Pearson’s column, “Washington Merry-Go-Round.”
-Under Graham the Post, staunchly internationalist in outlook and thriving economically, bought Newsweek magazine in 1961.
+The Post bought the Washington Times-Herald in 1954 and closed its former conservative rival, acquiring in the process such circulation-building assets as rights to Drew Pearson’s column, “Washington Merry-Go-Round.”
+Under Graham The Post, staunchly internationalist in outlook and thriving economically, bought Newsweek magazine in 1961.
 Graham built up the paper’s foreign coverage and moved its reportage of the U.S. government consistently toward excellence.
 He took his own life in 1963 and was succeeded promptly and ably by his wife, Katharine Meyer Graham.
-Her continuance and amplification of the progress that Philip Graham had made brought the Post new domestic and international prestige.
-For example, she moved editor Ben Bradlee from Newsweek to the Post.
+Her continuance and amplification of the progress that Philip Graham had made brought The Post new domestic and international prestige.
+She was responsible for bringing Newsweek’s Washington bureau chief Ben Bradlee back to The Post.

 The Pentagon Papers and Watergate